styme3279/styme3279.github.io/hidden/Mathematical_logic.md

 ### Compactness/Completeness

 I think the completeness and compactness theorems are definitely up there (although, the analogy between the compactness theorem of mathematical logic, and compactness in topology is the pure maths equivalent of the [Entropy](https://en.wikipedia.org/wiki/Entropy)/[Entropy](https://en.wikipedia.org/wiki/Entropy_(information_theory)) distinction, if you want to know the rough reason for this naming 'confusion', look at [this](https://en.wikipedia.org/wiki/Stone%27s_representation_theorem_for_Boolean_algebras)).
 There's something so powerful about the fact that proofs *have* to be finite; this should be obvious from the moment you start learning what proofs are but it doesn't hit you over the head until you understand the compactness theorem.
 It's also just incredibly cool that Gödel managed to show we can always build a complete model for any consistent theory.
-At first glance, this theorem seemed more important than Gödel's incompleteness theorems, but later when I took Set Theory courses I realized that was not the case, and the incompleteness theorems have claimed their place rightfully (though the completeness theorem remainds underrated).
+At first glance, this theorem seemed more important than Gödel's incompleteness theorems, but later when I took Set Theory courses I realized that was not the case, and the incompleteness theorems have claimed their place rightfully (though the completeness theorem remains underrated).

 ### Ordinals
 As a first introduction to ordinals, this is heavy-going but great.
 A particular highlight would be the proof that the collection of ordinals don't form a set, and Hartogs' Lemma.
 Also this forms the basis of almost all future set theory, and serves a great foundation to work from.

 ### Cardinals
 The course is pretty light on cardinals.
 It basically tells you what an aleph number is, and how addition and multiplication differs from ordinals.
-It's argubaly justified, since it's hard to say anything about cardinals beyond the obvious things (thanks a lot $$2^{\aleph_{0}}$$).
+It's arguably justified, since it's hard to say anything about cardinals beyond the obvious things (thanks a lot $$2^{\aleph_{0}}$$).
 Although I feel like König's theorem probably could have been introduced and proven, especially if you're going to mention cardinal exponentiation, since that's just about the only thing we *can* say about cardinal exponentiation.

 ### Basic Set Theory
 If you want to really *understand* the axioms of $$\mathrm{ZFC}$$, this is probably the way to go.
 If you want additional philosophical information about the axioms, the obvious resource is Maddy's [*Believing the Axioms*](https://www.cs.umd.edu/~gasarch/BLOGPAPERS/belaxioms1.pdf).